BraidenCutforth/SENG371Project/README.md

 - [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html)
 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
+- [Python 3.7](https://www.python.org/downloads/) Install this however you would like.

 It is also assumed that you have logged into the AWS CLI and that you have the appropriate permissions to deploy all necessary infrastructure defined in the Terraform template.